5 Best Inverse/Leveraged ETFs of Last Week

 Direxion Daily Homebuilders & Supplies Bull 3X Shares (NAIL): ETF Research Reports

-MicroSectors U.S. Big Banks Index 3X Leveraged ETN (BNKU): ETF Research Reports
+MicroSectors U.S. Big Oil Index -3X Inverse Leveraged ETN (NRGD): ETF Research Reports

 To read this article on Zacks.com click here.